barrybecker4/world-conflict/README.md

 ## How to Run and Contribute

-This is a Google App Script (GAS) application.
+This is a [Google Apps Script](https://developers.google.com/apps-script) application.
 If you would like to contribute, first install [CLASP](https://github.com/google/clasp).
 Next git clone this repository somewhere on your local machine.

 This project uses [Firestore](https://firebase.google.com/docs/firestore) to persist data.
 You will need your own instance to run.
 Firestore is free for low usage limits.
-Create an instance and put the private key in server/persistence/firestorePrivateKey.txt.
-This file should not be checked into git.
+Create an instance and put the private key in `server/persistence/firestorePrivateKey.txt`.
+This file should _not_ be checked into git.

 Now, from the WorldConflict directory within the cloned project directory, run the following commands:
 * `clasp login`  using gmail account
 * `clasp create --type webapp` this creates a script with this name in your Google Drive after you do this, you will have a .clasp.json file locally with contents that look something like this <br>
    ```{"scriptId":"13Py0mZIfz-mg5F7KA0HcUH9vL2g4Q8ep416zi6qJmMfD5CA9AUiZ969K"}```